laurahspencer/LabNotebook/_posts/2024-11-13-GWAS-QTL-day1.md

 ---
 layout: post
-title: QTL analysis with tensorqtl
+title: GWAS & QTL with Pacific cod, Day 1
 ---

 I'm exploring ways to run genome wide association studies (GWAS) and quantitative trait loci (QTL) analyses.
 The goal is to identify alleles/SNPs/genotypes that are associated with traits in the juvenile Pacific cod.
 I have genotypes pulled from liver RNASeq data, genotype likelihoods from lcWGS (depth=3x), and several traits (growth rates, body and liver condition, liver lipid content).
 I also have a "composite performance index" that I generated from scaled versions of those traits.
 I am exploring whether genotype likelihoods (GLs) can be used.
 I got the thumbs up from the tensorqtl folks, indicating that if I format them correctly it shouldn't be a problem.
 I don't have a ton of RNASeq-derived SNPs, and many sites have missing data, but it's worthwhile to use it for pipeline development and possibly to identify a few genes that contain variants that may influence traits.
 GWAS/QTL studies typically have loads of individuals (hundreds to thousands).
 Here we just have genotypes for 20 individuals per temperature treatment from RNASEq data, and likelihoods from ~40/temperature treatment.